OpenEnergyDashboard/OED/doc/structure.md

 ### For Humans

 * **README.md** is an overview of the project, displayed on the GitHub front page for the project.
-* **USAGE.md** describes how to install, configure, and use the project from a sysadmin's point of view.
 * **License.txt** describes the legal aspect of the project.
 OED is licensed under the [Mozilla Public Licese version 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 * The **doc/** directory holds documentation intended for developers.